warped-pinball/origin/docs/JS_CLIENT.md

 # JavaScript API Client

 The `shared` folder contains a small JavaScript package used by both the web UI and the mobile application.
-It exposes the `OriginApi` global with helper functions for common API requests.
+It exposes a `createOriginApi(base)` factory and an `OriginApi` global created with `window.API_BASE`.
 The build script copies the bundled file into `app/static/` and `mobile/www/` so both projects include the same code.

 ## Building